 A fasting blood sugar (sometimes called fasting plasma glucose or FPG) is a blood sugar without eating or drinking anything, except water for at least 8 hours.

-What’s a normal blood sugar after eating?
+What’s normal blood sugar after eating?

 Normal blood sugar level after eating is lower than 140 mg/dl in normal non-diabetic individuals.
 Blood sugar between 140 and 199 mg/dl is considered to be prediabetes, and blood sugar of 200 mg/dl suggests diabetes.
 The goal of blood sugar after meals for diabetic patients is less than 180 mg/dL in general.
-Although in my practice I recommend blood sugar goal of fewer than 160 mg/d 2 hours after meals.
+Although in my practice I recommend a blood sugar goal of fewer than 160 mg/d 2 hours after meals.
 If you can keep blood sugars after meals below 180 mg/dL you can achieve an A1c goal of 7% or less.
-If he can achieve a blood sugar goal of 160 2hours after meals you can achieve an A1c goal of 6.5% or less.
+If you can achieve a blood sugar goal of 160 2hours after meals you can achieve an A1c goal of 6.5% or less.

 What is a normal blood sugar level after eating for diabetics?

 The American Diabetes Association recommends that the blood sugar 1 to 2 hours after the beginning of a meal be less than 180 mg/dl for most nonpregnant adults with diabetes.
 This is typically the peak, or highest, the blood sugar level in someone with diabetes.
 Again, this target may need to be individualized for certain people based on such factors as the duration of diabetes, age and life expectancy, cognitive status, other health conditions, cardiovascular complications, and hypoglycemia unawareness.
-It’s important that people with diabetes discuss their target blood sugar goals with their health-care provider.
+It’s important that people with diabetes discuss their target blood sugar goals with their healthcare provider.

 What is normal or goal HbA1c?

 The HbA1C test is a blood test that provides average levels of blood glucose over the past 3 months.
 If you have a normal blood sugar level you will also have a normal A1c level.
 Please see our previous article for an in-depth A1c explanation.
-There are a variety of different ways for this test which are HbA1C, A1C, glycated hemoglobin, and glycosylated hemoglobin, etc. good thing about the A1c test is that patient does not need to fast before having their HbA1C test measured.
+There are a variety of different ways for this test which are HbA1C, A1C, glycated hemoglobin, glycosylated hemoglobin, etc. good thing about the A1c test is that patient does not need to fast before having their HbA1C test measured.
 The HbA1C result is reported as a percentage. the higher the percentage, the higher the blood sugar level.
-For example, 7% A1c corresponds to 150 mg/dL blood sugars.
+For example, 7% A1c corresponds to 150 mg/dL of average blood sugars.
 Each 1% increase in A1c suggests a 30 mg/dL increase in average blood sugars.
-A1c tests will tell your physician your average blood sugars that include all the high and low blood sugars.
+A1c tests will tell your physician your average blood sugars which include all the high and low blood sugars.
 A1c is not the best test by any means because it does not tell us anything about blood sugar excursions.
 Moreover, the A1C test may not be always accurate for some people, including those with hemoglobin problems such as thalassemia or sickle cell anemia.
-Some patients are under treatment for HIV, and for people of African, Mediterranean, or Southeast Asian descent sometimes may have genetically abnormal A1c.
+Some patients are under treatment for HIV, and people of African, Mediterranean, or Southeast Asian descent sometimes may have genetically abnormal A1c.

 In addition to being a tool for diagnosing diabetes, we use the HbA1C test to manage people who have diabetes.
 A1c is 1 of the many tools we use to take care of patients with diabetes.